Questions We Ask

 a.
 Articles published or accepted in peer-reviewed journals

-1. Abbondanza A, Kim N, Lima-Filho RAS, Amin A, Anversa RG, Almeida FB, Cardozo PL, Carello-Collar G, Carsana EV, Folarin R, Guerreiro S, Ijomone OK, Lawal SK, Matias I, Mbagwu SI, Niño SA, Olabiyi BF, Olatunji SY, Olasehinde TA, Ruankham W, Sanchez WN, Soares-Cunha C, Soto PA, Soto-Verdugo J, Strogulski NR, Tomaszewska W, Vieira C, Chaves-Filho A, Cousin MA, Rinken A, Wenzel TJ^.
+2. Abbondanza A, Kim N, Lima-Filho RAS, Amin A, Anversa RG, Almeida FB, Cardozo PL, Carello-Collar G, Carsana EV, Folarin R, Guerreiro S, Ijomone OK, Lawal SK, Matias I, Mbagwu SI, Niño SA, Olabiyi BF, Olatunji SY, Olasehinde TA, Ruankham W, Sanchez WN, Soares-Cunha C, Soto PA, Soto-Verdugo J, Strogulski NR, Tomaszewska W, Vieira C, Chaves-Filho A, Cousin MA, Rinken A, Wenzel TJ^.
 (2025).
 Dissection of neurochemical pathways across complexity and scale.
-J Neurochem.
-Accepted July 1, 2025; In Press.
+J Neurochem.169, e70160. https://doi.org/10.1111/jnc.70160

 b.
 Chapters in books